ThobesForBros/Wired-for-Perfection/perfectionism.md

 **HADIDAH (through WAITER)**
 You’ve only scratched the surface of your potential.
 I can make you smarter, more focused, faster.
 You won’t need to waste time on things you can’t control.
 I can fix your brain, just like I fixed your legs.

-*MC’s eyes glisten with anticipation.
+*Kamal’s eyes glisten with anticipation.
 His hand clenches the edge of the table as he looks up at the waiter-turned-puppet.*

-**MC (eagerly)**
+**Kamal (eagerly)**
 That sounds... exactly like what I need.

-*The waiter moves closer still, his movements jerky and unnatural, but MC doesn’t flinch.
+*The waiter moves closer still, his movements jerky and unnatural, but Kamal doesn’t flinch.
 He’s focused, his thoughts already drifting to the possibilities.*

-**MC (with a smile)**
-I’m ready.
-Do it.

-**MC (nodding)**
+**Kamal (nodding)**
 I don’t care about the cost.
 Just make me better.
 Make me smarter.

-*The waiter’s hand reaches toward MC’s face, but it’s not a comforting touch.
+*The waiter’s hand reaches toward Kamal’s face, but it’s not a comforting touch.
 It’s an eerie, calculated motion, like the hand of something inhuman.*

 **HADIDAH (through WAITER, softly)**
-Rest now.
-Tomorrow, you’ll be sharper.
+After a good night's sleep, you’ll be sharper, smarter.
 You’ll be the best version of yourself.

 *The waiter steps back, his body stiff as a board, then walks away.
 The café returns to its normal ambiance, as if nothing had ever happened.
 The lights flicker back to their regular brightness.
-MC sits back down, a contented smile creeping onto his face, his mind already racing with possibilities.*
+Kamal sits back down, a contented smile creeping onto his face, his mind already racing with possibilities.*

-**MC (grinning, to himself)**
+**Kamal (grinning, to himself)**
 This is exactly what I needed.

 **Waiter** (confused but doesn't push)
 Um sir, here's your large pistacho frappe?

-**MC**
+**Kamal**
 Thank you. (to himself), I'm finally going to me *perfect*!

 # SCENE 6: Perfection Montage